ken8203/l5-openldap-auth/README.md

 or use `composer require kcchung/l5-openldap-auth` directly.

 ##Add to Laravel
-Modify your `config/app.php` file and add the service provider to the providers array.
+Open your `config/app.php` file and add the service provider to the providers array.
 ```
 kcchung\L5OpenldapAuth\LdapAuthServiceProvider::class
 ```